openshift/windows-machine-config-operator/docs/vsphere_ci/README.md

-The [autounattend.xml](scripts/autounattend.xml) file automates the Windows installation and  must be edited to update the value of `WindowsPassword` with a user provided password. autounattend.xml specifies that the following steps should occur after the basic install:
+The [autounattend.xml](scripts/autounattend.xml) file automates the Windows installation and  must be edited to update the value of `WindowsPassword` with a user provided password. autounattend.xml specifies that the following steps should occur after the basic installation:

 - Runs `install-vm-tools.cmd` script which installs VMWare tools
 - Runs `configure-vm-tools.ps1` script which configures VMWare tools
 - Runs `install-openssh.ps1` script which installs and configures OpenSSH Server

-Packer takes over after after the initial install and runs [provisioners](https://www.packer.io/docs/provisioners) that performs the following:
+Packer takes over after the initial install and runs [provisioners](https://www.packer.io/docs/provisioners) that performs the following:
+- Creates `C:\rename-computer.ps1` that will randomize the hostname on first boot
-- Runs `install-firewall-rules.ps1` script which configures the firewall rules
+- Runs `install-firewall-rules.ps1` to configure the firewall rules
-- Runs `install-updates.ps1` script which installs the latest updates
+- Runs `install-updates.ps1` to install the latest updates
 - Reboot to apply the updates
-- Runs `install-updates.ps1` script again to ensure we are installing all updates as some Windows updates requires reboots
+- Runs `install-updates.ps1` again to ensure we are installing all updates as some Windows updates requires reboots
+- Runs `disable-ipv6.ps1` to disable IPv6 at the OS level
 - Reboot again to apply the updates
 - Pauses to wait for the VM to coalesce